cs4218/cs4218-project-2024-team09/README.md

    3. Tests that CartPage is able to call API successfully for payment
    4. Tests that Categories is able to call API successfully to display all categories
-   5. Tests that CategoriesProduct is able to call API successfully to display all Products
+   5. Tests that CategoriesProduct is able to call API successfully to display all Products 5a.
+(All tests fail as client API calls are missing server address)